 - If you have pelvic-area symptoms such as itching, redness, sores, swelling, or an unusual odour or increased vaginal discharge.
 If you have been performing regular vaginal self-examinations, discuss with the doctor or nurse any changes you have noticed.
 To learn more, see the topic Vaginal Self-Examination.

 - If you have had surgery or other procedures, such as radiation therapy, involving the vagina, cervix, or uterus.

-If you have had problems with pelvic examinations or using tampons before or have experienced rape or sexual abuse, talk to your doctor or nurse about your concerns or fears before the examination.
+If you have had problems with pelvic examinations or using tampons before or have experienced sexual assault (rape) or sexual abuse, talk to your doctor or nurse about your concerns or fears before the examination.